brimdata/zui-insiders/README.md

 */
 ```

-It's important to rember that in the semver precedence, version `0.1.0` is greater than version `0.1.0-0`.
+> It's important to know that the semver specification says  `0.1.0` is higher than `0.1.0-0`.
+That's why the patch version gets bumped initially.

-Based on VSCode's Insiders.
+This release process is very much based on [VSCode Insiders](https://code.visualstudio.com/insiders/).